Draggie306/CheatSheets/A level/source/Geography.md

 Altitude also has a direct impact on the temperatures and development of valley glaciers.
 As temperatures typically decrease by 0.7^o^C every 100m of altitude gained, there are more likely to be valley glaciers in areas of high relief, as seen in the Alps and in the Himalayas.
 These glaciers are still not as cold as cold-based glaciers however.

-## How are glacial landscapes developed?
+## How are glacial landscaped developed?
 Glacial landforms are typically classified according to erosional and depositional processes.
 This development can be described as a series of interrelated processes.

 ## Glacial erosional landforms

 ### Corries
-A corrie is an armchair-shaped depression in a mountain.= Also known as a *cwm* or *cirque*, corries are formed from small hollows on the slopes of mountains where snow begins to accumulate, typically on the north-west to south-east facing slopes (or with an *azimuth* ranging from 300-140 degrees) on a mountain in the northern hemisphere.
+A corrie is an armchair-shaped depression in a mountain.
+Also known as a *cwm* or *cirque*, corries are formed from small hollows on the slopes of mountains where snow begins to accumulate, typically on the north-west to south-east facing slopes (or with an *azimuth* ranging from 300-140 degrees) on a mountain in the northern hemisphere.

 > This is due to its **aspect**, or the orientation of which a slope faces, with this specific aspect resulting in having less insolation.
 Greater amounts of irradiation adds thermal energy to the system, resulting in ablation.